Marston T. Bogert: Biography

-He was born in Flushing, New York on April 18, 1868 and studied at the Flushing Institute, which was a well known private school, where he was a straight-A student.
+He was born in Flushing, New York on April 18, 1868 and studied at the Flushing Institute.

 He entered Columbia College in New York in 1886 and graduated in 1890 with an A.B. degree.
-He entered the new Columbia School of Mines and gained a PhD in 1894.
-He stayed on to teach organic chemistry and in 1904 was appointed a full professor, retiring in 1939 as Emeritus Professor of Organic Chemistry in Residence.
+He then entered the new Columbia School of Mines and completed a Ph.B. degree in analytical and applied chemistry in 1894.
+He stayed on to teach organic chemistry and in 1904 was appointed a full professor, retiring in 1939 as emeritus Professor of Organic Chemistry in Residence.

-In 1893 he married Charlotte Hoogland.

-He was President of the American Chemical Society 1907-8 and President of the Society of Chemical Industry in 1912.
+He was president of the American Chemical Society 1907-8 and president of the Society of Chemical Industry in 1912.

-During the First World War he served as a colonel in the US Chemical Warfare Service, and in the Second World War served on the Chemical Industry Branch of the War Production Board.
+During the First World War, Bogert initially served as chief of the Technical & Consulting Section of the Chemical Industry Branch of the War Industries Board before joining the U.S. Army Chemical Warfare Service.
+He was commissioned as a lieutenant colonel on March 9, 1918, promoted to colonel on July 13, 1918 and honorably discharged from active duty on May 1, 1919.
+After joining the U.S. Army, he continued to serve in the Chemical Warfare Section of the Chemical Division of the War Industries Board.

-He died in New York City on March 21, 1954.